Delta Flight Delay Compensation. How to claim?

 - Get an alternate flight to your final destination - either as soon as possible or at a later date

-Additionally you can submit a compensation claim for your Delta Air Lines overbooked flight.
-Under EC261, you could be eligible to the same amount as for delays and cancellations - up to €600!
+Additionally, you can submit a compensation claim for your Delta Air Lines overbooked flight.
+Under EC261, you could be eligible to the same amount as for a delayed or canceled flight - up to €600!

 About Delta Air Lines

-The company is one of the four remaining legacy carriers and was ranked No. 75 in the Fortune's 500 list of the largest American corporations by revenue in 2018.
-Atlanta is its main hub.
+The company is one of the four remaining legacy carriers and was ranked No. 69 in the Fortune's 500 list of the largest American corporations by revenue in 2018.

-Skytrax - a leading airline ranking site has given Delta Air Lines an aggregate score of 5/10, which is base on customer reviews.
+Skytrax - a leading airline ranking site, has given Delta Air Lines an aggregate score of 4/10, which is based on customer reviews.
 Seat comfort, food and beverages, onboard service, inflight entertainment, and overall value for money are the criteria used for the ranking.
 Additionally, Delta is officially ranked as a 3-star airline by the same website.